Literatefool/Comprehensive-NPC-System/documentations/Unimplemented/UseAnimationController_Implementation_Plan.md

 **Do NOT Enable When:**

 - NPCs are critical to gameplay
-- NPCs handle combat or loot
+- NPCs handle combat or loot (position accuracy matters)
 - You're new to Roblox development
-- You can't implement server-side validation
+- Position accuracy is essential for game mechanics

 ### **Best Practices**